cx-language/cx/docs/access-specifiers.md

 Declarations are public by default: any file in the same module, or any file that imports the module, can use them.
-Marking a declaration `private` restricts its use to the file it's declared in.
+Marking a declaration `private` restricts its use to the module it's declared in: any file in the same module can use it, but a file that merely imports the module gets a warning when using it.
 `private` can be applied to struct members, functions, global variables, and types.

 ```cs